 Figure1.
 Example of Cable Breakage

-be delivered from IP Cam.
+from IP Cam.

 How Does LFP Work with Ethernet Media Converters?